m-labs/artiq/doc/manual/utilities.rst

    :nodescription:
    :nodefault:

-.. _core-device-rtio-analyzer-tool:

 Core device RTIO analyzer tool
 ------------------------------

 .. automodule:: artiq.frontend.artiq_coreanalyzer

-This tool converts core device RTIO logs to VCD waveform files that are readable by third-party tools such as GtkWave.
-See :ref:`rtio-analyzer-example` for an example, or :mod:`artiq.test.coredevice.test_analyzer` for a relevant unit test.
-When using the ARTIQ dashboard, recorded data can be viewed or exported directly in the integrated waveform analyzer (the "Waveform" dock).
+This tool retrieves core device RTIO logs either as raw data or as VCD waveform files, which are readable by third-party tools such as GtkWave.
+See :ref:`rtio-analyzer` for an example, or :mod:`artiq.test.coredevice.test_analyzer` for a relevant unit test.

+Using the management system, the respective functionality is provided by :mod:`~artiq.frontend.aqctl_coreanalyzer_proxy` and the dashboard's 'Waveform' tab; see :ref:`interactivity-waveform`.

 .. argparse::
    :ref: artiq.frontend.artiq_coreanalyzer.get_argparser